 “I have a value proposition that’s different: I’m going to use the best technology in the marketplace to present your home,” said Grander.
 “And people want to hear that, they want to hear what you’re doing unique and different.”

-3D tech is more than a nice-to-have when it comes to marketing a listing or find a property.
-With accuracy within one-percent and easy integration, Matterport 3D digital twins create a true-to-life customer experience and trustworthy transparency across the transaction.
+With accuracy within one -percent and easy integration, Matterport 3D digital twins create a true-to-life real estate customer experience and trustworthy transparency across the transaction.